anatolia/standard-repository/README.md

 # standard-repository

-this project is a simple alternative for entity framework...
+this project is a simple alternative for entity framework code first...

 with StandardRepository;